ishiko-cpp/tasks/README.md

-# Ishiko/C++ UserTasks
+# Ishiko/C++ Workflows

-The Ishiko/C++ UserTasks component provides functionality to create and run user-defined tasks.
+The Ishiko/C++ Workflows component provides functionality to create and run user-defined tasks and workflows.

 # Contents